ThijsFeryn/cacheable-site-silex/README.md

 }
 ```

-**This piece of *VCL* code assumes that Varnis is installed on port 80 and your webserver on port 8080 on the same machine.**
+**This piece of *VCL* code assumes that Varnish is installed on port 80 and your webserver on port 8080 on the same machine.**

 ## Disclaimer